 If you’re running Creo Parametric off a license server, simply use FlexNet to add the new license to your system.
 When users launch Creo Simulation Live, it will be automatically enabled.

-If you’re not using a license server, you’ll have to follow a few more steps:
+If you’re not using a license server, there are a few more steps:

 You are ready to go.
 Launch Creo and open a part or an assembly.
 You will see a Live Simulation tab between the Model and Annotate tabs, and the In Graphics toolbar will contain a Simulate icon that allows you to toggle the display of real-time feedback on and off.